Absolis98/Color-Game/README.md

 # The Great RGB Game

 The Great RGB Game tests the user's familiarity with the RGB Color Model.
+The more you play, the more familiar you will get with it.

 Installation
 --------------

-- Download colorGame.html, colorGame.css, and colorGame.js
+- Download colorGame.html, colorGame.css, and colorGame.js (files must be located in the same directory)
 - Open colorGame.html on the browser of your choice

 How to Play
 --------------

 The user is to guess the correct shade of color.
 The RGB values are provided at the top of the page.
 You can ask for new colors at any time.
-Gain the highest score you can.

 ![](demos/newColors.gif)
 ![](demos/selecting.gif)